Gait-Fitz/ProjectMarch/ros2/src/gaits/march_goniometric_ik_solver/README.md

 <table><tr><td width=50%>

 Reducing the dorsi-flexion of the swing leg in the previous step results in a bended knee of the rear leg.
 The higher the reduction was, the more knee1 is now bended.
 In this step we will straighten the rear leg again.
-After straightening we can define the triangle between the points $A_1, K_2, H$, with angles $\angle_{ankle1}, \angle_{knee2}, \angle_{hip}$.
-Since the locations of $A_1$ and $K_2$ do not change during this step, we know the lengths of all sides of the defined triangle, which means we can also calculate all angles.
+After straightening we can define the triangle between the points $`A_1, K_2, H`$, with angles $`\angle_{ankle1}, \angle_{knee2}, \angle_{hip}`$.
+Since the locations of $`A_1`$and $`K_2`$do not change during this step, we know the lengths of all sides of the defined triangle, which means we can also calculate all angles.

 </td><td width=50%>